radar/guides/command-reference.md

 gemrc files, environment variables and built-in defaults.

-Command line argument defaults and some RubyGems defaults can be set in a ~/.gemrc file for individual users and a /etc/gemrc for all users.
-These files are YAML files with the following YAML keys:
+Command line argument defaults and some RubyGems defaults can be set in a ~/.gemrc file for individual users and a gemrc in the SYSTEM CONFIGURATION DIRECTORY for all users.
+These files are YAML files with the following YAML
+keys:

     :sources: A YAML array of remote gem repositories to install gems from
     :verbose: Verbosity of the gem command. false, true, and :really are the